Berliner (doughnut): Preparation

 The yeast dough contains a good deal of eggs, milk and butter.
 For the classical Pfannkuchen made in Berlin the dough is rolled into a ball, deep-fried in lard, whereby the distinctive bright bulge occurs, and then filled with jam.
 The filling is related to the topping: for plum-butter, powdered sugar; for raspberry, strawberry and cherry jam, sugar; for all other fillings, sugar icing, sometimes flavoured with rum.
 Today the filling usually is injected with a large syringe or pastry bag after the dough is fried in one piece.

 Today, Berliners can be purchased throughout the year, though they were traditionally eaten to celebrate on New Year's Eve (Silvester) as well as the carnival holidays (Rosenmontag and Fat Tuesday).
-A common German practical joke is to secretly fill some Berliners with mustard instead of jam, especially on April Fool's Day, and serve them together with regular Berliners without telling anyone.
+A common German practical joke is to secretly fill some Krapfen with mustard instead of jam, especially on April Fool's Day, and serve them together with regular Krapfen without telling anyone.

 Names

-The jelly-filled krapfen were called Berliners in the 1800s, based on the legend of a patriotic baker from Berlin who became a regimental baker after he was deemed unfit for combat by the Prussian Army.
+The jelly-filled Krapfen were called Berliners in the 1800s, based on the legend of a patriotic baker from Berlin who became a regimental baker after he was deemed unfit for combat by the Prussian Army.
 When the army was in the field, he "baked" the doughnuts the old-fashioned way, by frying them over an open fire.
 According to the tale, the soldiers called the pastry Berliner after the baker's hometown.

 The term Bismarcken (for Otto von Bismarck) came into use by the end of the 19th century.
-Immigrants from Central Europe settled in the United States in large numbers during the 19th century, and jelly doughnuts are called "bismarcks" in some parts of the Midwestern United States, Boston, and Alberta and Saskatchewan in Canada.
+Immigrants from Central Europe settled in the United States in large numbers during the 19th century, and jelly doughnuts are called "bismarcks" or "bismarks" in some parts of the Midwestern United States, Boston, and Alberta and Saskatchewan in Canada.

 The terminology used to refer to this delicacy differs greatly in various areas of modern Germany.
-While called Berliner Ballen or simply Berliner in Northern and Western Germany, as well as in Switzerland, the Berliners themselves and residents of Brandenburg, Western Pomerania, Saxony-Anhalt and Saxony know them as Pfannkuchen, which translates literarily and wrongly to "pancakes".
+While called Berliner Ballen or simply Berliner in Northern and Western Germany, as well as in Switzerland, the Berliners themselves and residents of Brandenburg, Western Pomerania, Saxony-Anhalt and Saxony know them as Pfannkuchen, which translates literally and wrongly to "pancakes".
 A pancake in the rest of Germany is indeed a Pfannkuchen, in Austria and sometimes Southern Germany called Palatschinken.
 The people of Berlin call their pancakes Eierkuchen, which translates to "egg cakes".